 What are the different paths toward a career in data science?
 What do you wish you had known earlier?
 How do you “own” your career?
 Data scientists from Uber, Facebook, and Reddit answered these and many other fascinating questions during a discussion we hosted last week with Uber’s Women in Statistics, Data, Optimization and Machine Learning (WiSDOM) employee resource group.

-The full recording is below, but here are some highlights from the event, Women in Data Panel & Mixer: Build and Advance Your Career in Data Science.
+The full recording is below, but this blog has some highlights from the event, Women in Data Panel & Mixer: Build and Advance Your Career in Data Science.

 Sreeta Gorripaty, senior data scientist at Uber: So the first question that I love asking when I meet really exciting people is: what’s your story?
 How did you get here?
 What was the path that took you here?
 Were you like, at the age of 20, 21, 22, “I want to be a data scientist.
 I’m going to be that.”
 How did you get here?
 Aude, let’s start with you.